apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/9_aggregate_sql.md

     * a `double` value representing the sample variance of the numbers in the given collection,
     * `null` is returned if the input is `null` or `missing`,
     * `null` is returned if there is a `null` or `missing` in the input collection,
+    * `null` is returned if the input is not an array or a multiset,
     * any other non-numeric value in the input collection will cause a type error.

  * Example: